MSSRPRAD/SanskritMetresRust/README.md

 SanskritMetresRust

 Attempt to make rust library for metrical analysis of sanskrit text for the vidyut / ambuda project.
 Not ready yet.
 In preliminary stages.
+Only works for vrtta based metres with all four padas same and no flexibility for last syllable when it is supposed to be laghu.

 Steps to use:
 1) Navigate to vidyut/vidyut-chandas/